June 7, 2019

 - If one does not realize that all struggles to achieve a “permanent happiness” is not possible, one would be doing one’s best to achieve such a state of happiness.
 This is done by working to merge one’s soul with a Creator God in heaven or one’s ātma with Mahā Brahma in a brahma realm.
 But the Buddha explained that those efforts would be in vain.

-9. It is of course necessary to have goals for certain achievements while one is living in this world — even mundane achievements.
-For example, one needs to get a good education and a good employment (and make sure that one’s children will do the same).
+9. It is of course, necessary to have goals for certain achievements while one is living in this world — even mundane achievements.
+For example, one needs to get a good education and good employment (and make sure that one’s children will do the same).
 This is necessary to avoid suffering in this life.

 - But then one would need to hear about the true nature of this world on a long-term basis: That life continues after the death of this physical body, and one needs to work towards attaining some spiritual goals.
 That will lead to stop suffering in the rebirth process.